Zint Barcode Generator and Zint Barcode Studio User Manual

 unsigned char *source; /* Data to encode */

 int length; /* Length of `source`.
-If 0, `source` must be
+If 0 or negative, `source`

-NUL-terminated */
+must be NUL-terminated */

 int eci; /* Extended Channel Interpretation */